-Abolition of the current NHS charging system
+Suspension of current NHS charging regulations

 The BMA has long campaigned to ensure that doctors do not have any role in assessing immigration status and entitlement to free NHS care.
 We are clear that it is the role of the doctors to care for the patient in front of them, and that clinical judgement must take precedence.